 Andrew Madoff dies of cancer in NYC

-NEW YORK (AP) — Andrew Madoff, Bernard Madoff's last surviving son, died of cancer on Wednesday, years after turning his father in and insisting he had been duped like the rest of the world into believing history's most notorious Ponzi king was an honest financier.
+NEW YORK (AP) — Andrew Madoff, Bernard Madoff's last surviving son, died of cancer on Wednesday, his lawyer said.

-Bernard Madoff, 76, was arrested in December 2008.
-He pleaded guilty to fraud charges months later and is serving a 150-year sentence at a federal prison in North Carolina.
-Two years after the father's arrest, Mark Madoff hanged himself in his Manhattan loft apartment as his 2-year-old son slept in another room.
+Bernard Madoff was arrested in December 2008.
+Almost exactly two years later, Mark Madoff hanged himself by a dog leash on a metal ceiling beam in his Manhattan loft apartment, as his 2-year-old son slept in another room.

 "One way to think of this is the scandal and everything that happened killed my brother very quickly," Andrew Madoff told People magazine last year.
 "And it's killing me slowly."

-Andrew Madoff was diagnosed with the rare form of cancer in 2003 but went into remission.
+He was first diagnosed with the rare form of cancer in 2003 but went into remission.
 He blamed the relapse on the stress of living with his father's scam.
-The disease returned in October 2012, and he told People magazine he felt "blindsided."
+The disease returned in October 2012, and he told People magazine that he felt "blindsided."

 Andrew Madoff had served as the chairman of the Lymphoma Research Foundation's board of directors until his father's scheme was revealed.